wingsofovnia/plagio/README.md

                            [--output] - results output file
                            [--silent] - disable results output
                            [--verbose] - enable spark logging
-                           [--no-save] - do not save new documents' shingles into db [--documents] - documents' ids as CVS for IN query (10,20...)
+                           [--no-save] - do not save new documents' shinglesAmount into db [--documents] - documents' ids as CVS for IN query (10,20...)
 ```